 In 2016, Ulster County was awarded $1.5 million in competitive grant funding from the New York State Department of Transportation for engineering design and construction of the Midtown Linear Park project (PIN 8761.82).
-This program is funded by the Federal Highway Administration and requires a 20% local funding match.
-In 2018, the County Legislature approved a capital project in the amount of $1.8 million and authorized the necessary bond financing to cover the County's local share.
-More recently, the County has received a funding commitment from the Community Foundations of the Hudson Valley to be directed to the cost of the project, leaving no remaining cost to be paid by County taxpayers.
+This program is funded by the Federal Highway Administration and requires a 20% local funding match from the County.
+In 2018, the County was awarded a $1 million grant from Community Foundations of the Hudson Valley which will cover the County’s local share as well as several project additions, such as new lighting, cleanup of contaminated soils in the former railyard at Cornell Street, and installation of new staircases to the trail at Elmendorf Street and Albany Avenue.

-In late 2018, the County Legislature provided its approval for the removal of rails, ties and other track material between Downs Street and the I-587 underpass to improve the safety of this segment while the project was being designed and constructed.
+In late 2018, the County Legislature provided its approval for the removal of rails, ties, and other track material between Downs Street and the I-587 underpass to improve the safety of this segment while the final project was being designed and constructed.
 Following the removal, the Ulster County Department of Public Works prepared a temporary trail surface to allow for public use of the corridor while final designs and construction are completed for the permanent trail.
-Additional safety features, such as lighting, gates, signage, and cameras are also being installed.
-Design and construction of the permanent trail are expected to be completed by 2020.

 - March 2019 Public Information Meeting Presentation

 - January 2016 Public Information Meeting Presentation